Cholmes24/JID-0338/README.md

     * Ensure to complete the steps to run the Python Connection Handler and start up MySQL Server before attempting to connect with the mobile application.

-   * This error can occur if the is missing the correct React networking module.
+   * This error can occur if you are missing the correct React networking module.

        > Unable to resolve module @react-native-community/netinfo

        * To fix this error, use the following command:
          `yarn add @react-native-community/netinfo`

+    * This error can occur if downloading any files caused CurrentIdsReducer to be referred as CurrentIDsReducer.

+       > Failed building JavaScript bundle.
+       > Unable to resolve module ../reducers/CurrentIDsReducer

+       * To fix this error, you need to ensure that the following lines are consistent with their naming:
+         `import { setCurrentTournamentID } from '../reducers/CurrentIdsReducer'`

+         store.ts: line 10
+         TournamentsScreen.tsx: line 10
+         PoolsScreen.tsx: line 6
+         SystemEventsScreen.tsx: line 10
+         MatchesScreen.tsx: line 11